-Dickson and Brander (1993) suggested that the intensification of the Irminger current during warm periods increased the drift of cod larvae from the spawning grounds off south-west Iceland, thus leading to strong year-classes off West Greenland.
-They also pointed at the possibility that cod year-classes which survive the drift to Greenland as larvae may later return as adults to Iceland.
-Cushing (1988, 1990a,b) concludes that there is an impact of the Great Salinity Anomaly (GSA, Dickson et al., 1988) on Northwest Atlantic cod stocks.
+DICKSON and BRANDER (1993) suggested that the intensification of the Irminger current during warm periods increased the drift of cod larvae from the spawning grounds off south-west Iceland, thus leading to strong year-classes off West Greenland.
+They also pointed at the possibility that cod year classes which survive the drift to Greenland as larvae may later return as adults to Iceland.
+CUSHING (1988, 1990a,b) concludes that there is an impact of the Great Salinity Anomaly (GSA, DICKSON et al., 1988) on Northwest Atlantic cod stocks.
 Accordingly, poor recruitment was observed due to low zooplankton abundance or due to mismatch of cod larvae and zooplankton abundance peak.
-Mertz and Myers (1994) indicated that cod recruitment off West Greenland showed a reduction in the peak GSA years.
-Meyer (1968) speculated that the amount of food for cod larvae (which hatch in April) in the waters off West Greenland, might be closely related to the quantity of nutrients in the surface layer at the time of the plankton bloom, which in turn may be dependent on the effectiveness of the vertical convection process during the previous winter.
+MERTZ and MYERS (1994) indicate that cod recruitment off West Greenland showed a reduction in the peak GSA years.
+MEYER (1968) speculated that the amount of food for cod larvae (which hatch in April) in the waters off West Greenland, might be closely related to the quantity of nutrients in the surface layer at the time of the plankton bloom, which in turn may be dependent on the effectiveness of the vertical convection process during the previous winter.
 This vertical convection depends on two factors:

-- i) The stability (E) of the water column during autumn, and - ii) the wind intensity during winter.
+i) the stability (E) of the water column during autumm, and

+ii) the wind intensity during winter.

-To examine the hypothesis of Meyer (1968) mean stability (E) at standard oceanographic depths down to 200 m at five NAFO Standard Oceanographic Stations off West Greenland in autumn was calculated and correlated with recruitment data series, as well as with wind stress data.
+To examine the hypothesis of MEYER (1968) mean stability (E) at standard oceanographic depths down to 200m at 5 NAFO Standard Oceanographic Stations off West Greenland in autumm was calculated and correlated with recruitment data series, as well as with wind stress data.